curl/everything-curl/http/browserlike.md

 The [Copy as curl](usingcurl-copyas.md) section describes how you can record a browser's request and easily convert that to a curl command line.

-Those copied curl command lines are often not Good enough though since they tend to copy *exactly* that request, while you probably want to be a bad bit more dynamic so that you can reproduce the same operation and not just resend the verbatim request.
+Those copied curl command lines are often not good enough though since they tend to copy *exactly* that request, while you probably want to be a bad bit more dynamic so that you can reproduce the same operation and not just resend the verbatim request.